-WDFW does not anticipate encountering adult steelhead during the proposed spring predator study because any adult steelhead would not be migrating during the periods of the study (Speaks 2017, Tribble 2017).
+WDFW does not anticipate encountering adult steelhead during the proposed study because any adult steelhead would not be migrating during the periods of the study (Garret and Bosworth 2018).
 Juvenile steelhead are anticipated to have migrated through the system already and would not be present in the study area.
-However, rare encounters with late juvenile steelhead migrants may occur (Speaks 2017, Tribble 2017).
-The mesh size used in the proposed predator study would be too large for a steelhead smolt to be entangled (Speaks 2017, Tribble 2017).
-In addition, outmigrating steelhead smolts are known to use deeper mid-channel areas where electrofishing would not occur (i.e., nearshore areas) (Speaks 2017, Tribble 2017).
-Although the study proponent expects that no steelhead will be encountered, WDFW estimates precautionary impacts to Puget Sound steelhead of up to one adult and two juvenile steelhead.
+Additionally the mesh size used in the proposed predator study would be too large for a steelhead smolt to be entangled (Garret and Bosworth 2018).
+Although the study proponent expects that no steelhead will be encountered, WDFW estimates precautionary impacts to Puget Sound steelhead of up to one adult, but no juvenile, steelhead.

 The Puget Sound Steelhead Technical Review Team (PSSTRT) identified two steelhead populations in the proposed test fishing area: North Lake Washington/Lake Sammamish winterrun and Cedar River winter-run (PSSTRT 2013b).
 These demographically independent populations (DIPs) are part of the Central and South Puget Sound Major Population Group (MPG).
 In the 5-year status review update for Pacific Northwest Salmon and Steelhead listed under the ESA, the NWFSC (2015) reported decreases in the 5-year geometric mean natural spawner counts for the two steelhead DIPs in the most recent two five year periods.
-Estimates represent a larger decrease in abundance for the Cedar River winter-run DIP (Table 16).
+Estimates represent a larger decrease in abundance for the Cedar River winter-run DIP (Table 20).
 No estimates were available for the North Lake Washington/Lake Sammamish winter-run DIP for the 2010-2014 time period.
 Cedar River and North Lake Washington and Lake Sammamish winter-run steelhead are already estimated to be below their Quasi-extinction Threshold (QET) abundances of 35 and 36 fish, respectively (PSSTRT 2013a).
 However, the 95% confidence intervals around these estimates were generally wide over the 100-year time frame (PSSTRT 2013a).
 There is no doubt that productivity of the Cedar River and North Lake Washington and Lake Sammamish winter-run steelhead populations are below replacement (Section 2.2.1.2; Figure 6).